 - Tap the Disable button.
 It’ll shoot you a warning about how it’ll affect device performance before it lets you disable it.

-- You will almost certainly get a bunch of notifications about various apps or services no longer being able to function until you turn Play Services back on.
-This is normal because Play Services handles a lot of background stuff.
+- You will almost certainly get several notifications about various apps or services no longer being able to function until you turn Play Services back on.
+This is normal because Play Services handles a lot of background processes.

-- Perform the same steps as above, except hit the Turn On button.
+To re-enable Play Services, perform the same steps above, except hit the Turn On button.